 Chinook salmon, referred to as king salmon, are considered Lake Michigan royalty and what anglers will drive for miles to catch.
 During the summer, these fish show up in large numbers, testing the resolve and endurance of anglers for rod-bending action weighing up to 30 pounds or more.

 The Chinook salmon generally enter the deep waters of Lake Michigan from May to early June.
 The most popular time for anglers to go for the kings of the lake is during the annual salmon run, which is usually between late July through September.
-This is when Chinook make their way towards the rivers where they were naturally born or released into as fingerlings.
+This is when Chinook make their way toward the rivers where they were naturally born or released as fingerlings.

 During this time, the fish are plentiful, aggressive, and large in size.
 The annual run continues into October and tapers off in November.
 Trolling in the lake's deep waters is a popular way of chasing Chinook, but if you want to test your angling skills, you can fish for them from shore on light tackle.